Tournedos/Tournedos.github.io/_tabs/ACT2.md

 </figure>

 <h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">The Turning point</h3>
 The year 2017 emerges as a clear turning point, coinciding with the rapid expansion of the Battle Royale genre following the release of Fortnite.
 Prior to 2017, creators predominantly transition toward the FPS genre.
 From 2017 onward, Battle Royale captures the majority of transitions that previously targeted FPS, suggesting a structural shift in genre dynamics.
 This observation motivates an explicit investigation into whether Battle Royale effectively absorbed transition flows from other genres.
+Throughout this Act, we will be answering the three following questions :

 <style>
   .question-box {